urbit/docs/tutorials/arvo/arvo.md

 ]
 ```

-This is the duct the timer vane receives when "timer" sample app asks the timer vane to set a timer.
+This is the duct the timer vane, Behn, receives when the "timer" sample app asks the timer vane to set a timer.
 This is also the duct over which the response is produced at the specified time.
-Unix sent a terminal keystroke event (enter), and Arvo routed it to `%dill` (our terminal), which passed it on to the `%gall` app terminal, which sent it to shell, its child, which created a new child (with process id 4), which on startup asked the timer vane to set a timer.
+Unix sent a terminal keystroke event (enter), and Arvo routed it to Dill (our terminal), which passed it on to the Gall app terminal, which sent it to shell, its child, which created a new child (with process id 4), which on startup asked Behn to set a timer.

-The timer vane saves this duct, so that when the specified time arrives and Unix sends a wakeup event to the timer vane, it can produce the response on the same duct.
+Behn saves this duct, so that when the specified time arrives and Unix sends a wakeup event to the timer vane, it can produce the response on the same duct.
 This response is routed to the place we popped off the top of the duct, i.e. the time app.
 This app produces the text "ding", which falls down to the shell, which drops it through to the terminal.
-Terminal drops this down to dill, which converts it into an effect that Unix will recognize as a request to print "ding" to the screen.
+Terminal drops this down to Dill, which converts it into an effect that Unix will recognize as a request to print "ding" to the screen.
 When dill produces this, the last path in the duct has an
 initial element of the empty span, so this is routed to Unix, which applies the effects.

 This is a call stack, with a crucial feature: the stack is a first-class citizen.
 You can respond over a duct zero, one, or many times.
 You can save ducts for later use.
 There are definitely parallels to Scheme-style continuations, but simpler and with more structure.

+##### `wire`
+Synonym for path, used in ducts.

+#### Section 3bE Arvo Core

+#### Implementation core

+#### Structural interface core

+#### Larval stage core

+### The state

+The Arvo transition function, called `+poke`,  takes the current state of Arvo and an event and outputs the new state of Arvo and the response to the event, if any.
+Here we explain how the state of Arvo is actually structured, to inform our study of `+poke`.

+`arvo.hoon`

+### +poke

+### +peek

+### Vanes

+## Boot sequence

+### Larval stage

+>Before we plug the newborn node into the network, we feed it a series of bootstrap or “larval” packets that prepare it for adult life as a packet transceiver on the public network.
+The larval sequence is private, solving the secret delivery problem, and can contain as much code as we like.

+# Principles

+At a high level `%arvo` takes a mess of Unix I/O events and turns them into something clean and structured for the programmer.

+`%arvo` is designed to avoid the usual state of complex event networks: event spaghetti.
+We keep track of every event's cause so that we have a clear causal chain for every computation.
+At the bottom of every chain is a Unix I/O event, such as a network request, terminal input, file sync, or timer event.
+We push every step in the path the request takes onto the chain until we get to the terminal cause of the computation.
+Then we use this causal stack to route results back to the caller.

 ### Making Moves